EDI stands for electronic data interchange & is defined as the machine-to-machine exchange of business information in a standard & structured format

 For supply chain businesses of any size, implementing EDI is essential for sustained competitiveness and growth.

-EDI reduces costs and improves operational performance across your business
+EDI reduces costs and improves operational performance with a real time data monitoring system

 EDI accelerates data flow, enhances accuracy and streamlines administration